Top 5 Performance Testing Tools in 2020

 - Volume testing: Also known as Flood testing – determines how efficiently software performs with a large, projected amount of data.

 - Scalability testing: This testing type measures the application’s performance in terms of its ability to scale up or scale down the number of user requests or any of its non-functional capability.

 - Spike testing: Spike testing estimates the weakness of an application.

 - Stress testing: The purpose of this testing is to evaluate the performance of the system when pushing the application beyond the normal or peak load conditions.

 Specifically, automated tools execute performance testing when you need to simulate real user activities.
 They work as follow:

 - Identify transactions and pages to test

-- Record user activity, a script will be generated
+- Record user activity and generate a test script

 - Identify data and parameters of the application (workload characterization)